-Make sure to hop on the Discord server to coordinate with fellow players!
+Join our community on our Discord server to coordinate with fellow players!

-Untrusted is currenty in beta.
-At this time, playing is completely free!
+Untrusted is currenty in Steam Early access, and at this time, playing is completely free!

-In Untrusted, hackers from the fictional NETSEC group are tasked in hacking a specific server on a computer network.
+In Untrusted (or “Untrusted – Web of Cybercrime”), hackers from the fictional NETSEC group are tasked in hacking a specific server on a computer network.
 NETSEC members must use their skills and wits to outsmart the undercover AGENTs that will try each night to perform arrests or have other players become snitches for them.

 The game ends as soon as the NETSEC group gains root access of the target node or when all AGENTs or NETSEC members have been eliminated from the game.
 If the NETSEC operation leader gives root access to an AGENT member however, it is also instant game over.

 Role playing, deception and deduction are key aspects of the game, which currently features 22 playable classes with more than 70 unique skills.

 While the NETSEC strength is in their numbers, the AGENT faction can count on its intel.
 You will have to lie and investigate your very own hacking crew members to sniff out the undercover AGENT members…and eventually, dispose of them.